Despite digital marketing taking the center stage in recent years, it’s important to remember that offline marketing

 2. Brochures and leaflets:

-A well-established marketing collateral item, brochures and leaflets are generally multi-fold handouts that communicate multiple messages.
+A well-established marketing collateral item, brochures, and leaflets are generally multi-fold handouts that communicate multiple messages.
 The folds are usually designed to allow for the message to be consumed in a specific order, and because of the folded design, they are usually easy to take away.
 The folds can also make it more engaging and entertaining, and you’ll see some examples of creative folding in the Samples section.
-They are generally an extremely versatile format, and can be used for short-term promotions, and for content that have a long shelf-life.
+They are generally an extremely versatile format and can be used for short-term promotions, and for content that has a long shelf-life.

 Mostly used for specific events and campaigns, posters tend to be larger in size and meant for wall-displays.
 They tend to have shorter lives and are rarely re-used unless the event is a regular one.

 Traditional newsletters and catalogs are now rarely used, but they can be extremely effective.
 Usually distributed through postal services or used as takeaways at retail outlets, these were great for engaging with customers and highlighting the outlet’s collection.
 They are always extremely effective at providing value, with many customers returning to collect the latest issue.
 One great example of this is the IKEA catalog.
 Beautifully designed, it has consistently been popular with customers, achieving that prized status of “coffee table book” in many households.

 A number of studies in recent years have shown that catalogs are as popular as ever.
 According to one study, 58% of online shoppers browse catalogs for ideas, and 31% have a retailer’s catalog with them when they make a purchase online.
 Lands’ End, the popular retailer, stopped their catalog for a short while, only to discover that 75% of customers placing orders on their site had first looked at a catalog!
 Even the CEO of Michael Kors has stated that the release of a new catalog results in a spike in in-store performance, as well as on their website.